saidake/simi/ALGORITHMS.md

 dp[0][0]=1
 dp[0][27]=0  (j>0)
 ```
-The execution process described above, which starts from the end of the array nums,
+The execution process described above, which starts from the end of the array `nums`,
 resembles the Depth-First Search solution.
-However, if we traverse nums in the usual left-to-right order,
+However, if we traverse `nums` in the usual left-to-right order,
 we should calculate and store the potential negative values for each element in the `dp` array in advance,
 allowing the subsequent `dp` items to access them.